-Well think again!
 Set aside a bit of time, and you can have your investments up and running, one hour should do it.
-(Text below the video)

 Step 3: Set up an auto draft monthly to go from your checking account to your investment.
 You don’t have to worry about transferring the money it just does it automatically!
-Investing without one more to do item!
+Investing without one more to do item for your list!

 Action time: sit down right now and get this all set up!
 Don’t have time right this minute?
 Schedule an appointment with yourself to do it – and keep that appointment.